jithingithub99/Alerts/README.md

 ` kubectl describe sc storageclassname `

-check whether this pod is controlled by any replciaset or deployment
+check whether this pod is controlled by any replicaset or deployment

-` kubectl describe pod podname `
+` kubectl describe pod podname `   (refer the line ## controlled by ##  )

 ` kubectl describe deployment deploymentname ` (run if the pod is controlled by deployment)